Industry News

 AdvertisingHigh Impact

-Microsoft’s Copilot search ads signal the shift from keyword bidding to answer placement
+Microsoft’s Copilot search ads signal a measurable shift from keyword ads to answer-native placement

 Microsoft is rolling out “Copilot search ads,” an ad format designed to appear within Copilot’s AI-assisted search experience.
-Microsoft claims these ads are 25% more effective than traditional search ads, positioning them as a higher-performing option as users move from blue-link search to conversational answers.
+Microsoft reports these ads are 25% more effective than traditional search ads, positioning them as a higher-performing alternative to standard keyword-based placements.
+The announcement highlights how ad delivery is evolving alongside AI-driven search interfaces.

 Source: Google News: Copilot Ads